PhenixCollaboration/web/_analysis/docker.md

 ---
 {% include layouts/find_title.md name=page.name %}
 ##### Overview
-Docker is OS-level virtualization platform which allows complete software packages to run in isolation while utilizing the same kernel as the host operating system.
+Docker is a OS-level virtualization platform which allows complete software packages to run in isolation while utilizing the same kernel as the host operating system.
 This is the key distinction between Docker and the Virtual Machine technology which involves an entire level of emulation run on top of the host OS.
 A running instance of software managed by Docker is called a *container*, while the read-only template used to instantiate it is termed an *image*.
-This technology makes it possible to capture a complete software environment which includes a specific flavor of Linux chosen by the developer and all the necessary libraries and dependencies in a self-contained, portable package which can be run on any machine where Docker is installed.
-One of the motivations to consider Docker is its central role in the framework for reproducible analysis:
+This technology makes it possible to capture the complete software environment including a specific flavor of Linux chosen by the developer, compiled user code and all the necessary libraries and dependencies in a self-contained, portable package which can be run on any machine where Docker is installed.
+One of the motivations to consider Docker is its central role in the framework for reproducible analysis -
 {% include navigation/pagelink.md folder=site.analysis name='reana' tag='REANA' -%}.

 This page is not meant to serve as a Docker tutorial or a reference, in